 Are Thai police bad?
 I don’t think so

-Read on to find out what happened, but it’s fair to say you may be surprised.
-Then again, if you’re like me and tend to stay on the right side of the law in Thailand so haven’t ever had a problem with Thai police, you may not be.
+Read on to find out what happened, but it is fair to say you may be surprised.
+Then again, if you are like me and tend to stay on the right side of the law in Thailand, so have not ever had a problem with Thai police, you may not be.

 Do be aware, though, unfortunately Thai police trying to extort money does sometimes still happen, as this video recorded by a Thai motorist proves.
 Then again, it happens in other countries too.